The Regulations

 Deposits

-With the changes to the Housing Act 1996 in 2004 from 6 April 2007, all landlords and letting agents taking deposits for assured shorthold tenancies (ASTs) in England and Wales must safeguard them with a Government-authorised tenant deposit protection scheme, either custodial or insurance based.
+With the changes to the Housing Act 1996 in 2004 from 6 April 2007, all landlords and letting agents taking deposits for Assured Shorthold Tenancies (ASTs) in England and Wales must safeguard them with a Government authorised tenant deposit protection scheme, either custodial or insurance based.
 Reed Residential are NAEA qualified and lodge all of the deposits paid to The Dispute Service (TDS) the insurance based scheme for regulated Estate Agents, further information on the deposit schemes can be found on our website www.reedresidential.co.uk, this only applied to properties that are managed by Reed Residential, landlords that choose to manage their own property are required to provide details of their chosen deposit scheme.

 Energy Performance Certificate